 What if I don’t have a team?

 - If you registered as an individual and do not yet have a team, don’t worry!
-We will start online networking on April 18th geared towards facilitating team formation and project ideation.
+We will start online networking during the week of May 24th geared towards facilitating team formation and project ideation.
 We will help you find people to work with!

 What do we provide?

-- In addition to mentorship, we will also host workshops on design thinking and pitching.
+- In addition to mentorship, we will also host guest talks and workshops on design thinking and pitching.
 Ultimately, a great opportunity to learn from each other!

 What are the deliverables?

-- We expect teams to come with a 2-minute video pitch that can demonstrate a great problem-solution fit.
+- We expect teams to come with a 3-minute video pitch that can demonstrate a great problem-solution fit.

 What are the prizes?